 What Is a Stair-Treadmill Ergometer?

-Although a "stair-treadmill ergometer" sounds like it must be a high-tech piece of health equipment, it is actually a stair-climber, or stepmill.
+Although a stair-treadmill ergometer sounds like a high-tech piece of exercise equipment, it is actually another name for a stair climber or stepmill.
 An ergometer is an exercise machine that can measure your work output.
 A stair-treadmill is the combination of a standard stepper and a treadmill.
 The result is a stepmill.

 Identification

-A regular stepper consists of two hydraulic pedals that you push up and down, as if you are climbing a set of stairs.
+A regular stepper consists of two hydraulic pedals that you push up and down as if you are climbing stairs.
 A stair-treadmill, or stepmill, combines the stepping action of a stepper and the tread belt of a treadmill.
 The tread belt on a stepmill covers a set of stairs that rotate through the machine.
 You walk up the stairs as they travel downward.
 It is similar to walking up an escalator that is traveling down.

 Function

-Stair-treadmill ergometers provide an intense, stair-climbing cardiovascular workout.
+Stair-treadmill ergometers provide an intense cardiovascular workout.
 You can adjust the speed at which the steps rotate to increase or decrease the intensity of your workout.
-If you usually use a treadmill, elliptical or stationary bike for your cardio exercise, a stair-treadmill can offer you a challenging cardio session as well as an intense lower-body workout.
-If you are not used to climbing stairs, it may take some time for you to build-up your stair-climbing endurance.
+If you usually use a treadmill, elliptical or stationary bike for your cardio exercise, you'll find that a stair-treadmill can offer you a more challenging cardio session and an intense lower-body workout.
+If you are not used to climbing stairs, it may take some time for you to build your stair-climbing endurance.

 Ergometer

 An ergometer measures your work output.
-A high-tech ergometer might measure your blood pressure and oxygen uptake, but a basic ergometer is a piece of fitness equipment that provides basic workout data, such as time, distance, calories burned and speed.
+A high-tech ergometer might measure your blood pressure and oxygen uptake, but a basic ergometer is a piece of fitness equipment that provides basic workout data, such as your exercise time, distance traveled, calories burned and speed.
 A stair-treadmill ergometer is a stepmill with a console that displays information about your workout.
 Some machines also include a heart rate monitor and a fitness assessment program.

 Considerations

-Although a stair-treadmill ergometer can provide an intense, cardiovascular workout, you will decrease the effectiveness of the machine if you do not use it properly.
-Stand upright and only use the handles if you need to balance.
-Leaning on the handles decreases the number of calories you burn during your workout session.
+Although a stair-treadmill ergometer can provide an intense cardiovascular workout, you will decrease the effectiveness of the machine if you do not use it properly.
+Stand upright, and only use the handles if you need to balance.
+Leaning on the handles decreases the number of calories you burn during workout sessions.
 If you have any knee or hip problems, a stepmill may aggravate your condition.
 Check with your physician before using a stair-treadmill ergometer.